jakesower/spectragraph/docs/store-creation.md

 ### Test Schema and Data

-Use the standard test schema for consistency:
+You can use the standard test schema for consistency, or create your own.
+If the Care Bears schema or data is lacking, please submit an issue.
+We want everyone to be able to get started with testing quickly.

 ```javascript
 import { careBearSchema, careBearData } from "@spectragraph/interface-tests";